Liver Cancer

 - Immunotherapy

-Recent studies suggest that immunotherapy with PD-1 inhibitors is an effective second-line treatment for liver cancer.
-It blocks the binding of PD-L1 in tumor cells with PD-1 in immune cells, thus allowing our immune cells to recognize tumors as enemies and actively destroy the cancer cells.
-Different clinical studies are now using immunotherapy together with targeted therapy to enhance the therapeutic effect.
+Recent studies indicate that Immunotherapy using PD-1 inhibitors is an effective second-line treatment for liver cancer.
+It can block the binding of PD-L1 on tumor cells to PD-1 on immune cells, allowing our immune cells to recognize tumors as enemies and attack them.
+This helps the immune system actively eliminate cancer cells.
+Currently, various clinical studies are exploring the combination of immunotherapy with targeted drugs to enhance treatment efficacy.

 Recovery and Rehabilitation of Liver cancer

-Upon completion of treatment, the patient's condition should be in remission.
-However, patients in recovery should also pay extra attention to their daily routine to ensure the best results of the treatment.
+After completing treatment, the patient's condition should have improved.
+However, during the recovery period, the patient should pay extra attention to details of daily life to ensure the best possible outcome from the treatment.

 - Consume food rich in protein and vitamins, such as milk, eggs, fruits, and vegetables.
 Reduce the intake of animal oil.